carolinectan/focus/README.md

 ## System Dependencies
 You will need to sign up for a Pexels API Key:
 1. Sign in/register for a Pexels account [here](https://www.pexels.com/join/)
-2. Confirm your email address via email in your inbox/spam inbox.
+2. If you just registered, confirm your email address via email in your inbox/spam inbox.
 3. [Sign up for an API Key.](https://www.pexels.com/api/new/) Fill out the `Generate a Pexels API Key` and select `Generate API Key`.

 ## Configuration